emaV/labs/oneubuntu-js/README.txt

 2) Tell Ubuntu One about that new token.
 3) Use that new token to sign a request to the Ubuntu One files API.

+== USAGE ==

+Use ubuntu_one.yql to define your table.

+== NOTES/ISSUES ==

+Basically works.
+It try to reauthenticate the table any time so you end up with a lot of authrize token.
+Hopefully you can clean up from https://one.ubuntu.com/account/

+== CONTENT ==

+* ubuntuone-sso-login.py
+  Phyton client from Roman Yepishev <roman.yepishev@canonical.com>

+* ubuntu_one.yql
+  YQL table definition.
+USE this!

+* ul.js.autosave
+  Javascript code used in Maemo

 == REFERENCES ==